step-security-bot/add-maven-descriptor/README.md

-This plugin requires at least Gradle 6.1 for Java 8 to Java 15, at least Gradle 7.0 for Java 16, at least Gradle 7.3 for Java 17, and at least Gradle 7.5 for Java 18.
+This plugin requires at least Gradle 6.1 for Java 8 to Java 15, at least Gradle 7.0 for Java 16, at least Gradle 7.3 for Java 17, at least Gradle 7.5 for Java 18, at least Gradle 7.6 for Java 19, and at least Gradle 8.1 for Java 20.

 [1]: https://maven.apache.org/shared/maven-archiver/index.html